Low-Latency Event-Based Object Detection with Spatially-Sparse Linear Attention: Introduction

-Built on the SSLA module, we present SSLA-Det, to the best of our knowledge, the first asynchronous linear attention model for low-latency event-based object detection (\cref{fig:intro} (a)-(c)).
-Experiments on Gen1 and N-Caltech101 show that SSLA-Det achieves a substantially improved accuracy-efficiency trade-off over prior asynchronous methods (\cref{fig:intro} (d)), including state-of-the-art (SOTA) asynchronous mAP (0.375 on Gen1 and 0.515 on N-Caltech101) at much lower computational cost (\(>20\times\) reduction compared with previous SOTA \cite{gehrig2024low}).
-Our contributions are as follows: \begin{itemize} \item We propose an SSLA module for sequential event modeling, including a MOS structure for state-level sparsity, PAP for spatial prior encoding, and a scatter-compute-gather procedure for efficient parallel training. \item We present SSLA-Det, to the best of our knowledge, the first end-to-end asynchronous linear attention model for event-based object detection. \item SSLA-Det reaches a new accuracy-efficiency frontier, reaching 0.375 mAP on Gen1 and 0.515 mAP on N-Caltech101, with substantially lower computation (\(>20\times\) reduction) than prior asynchronous SOTA. \end{itemize}
+Building on the SSLA module, we present SSLA-Det, to the best of our knowledge, the first end-to-end asynchronous linear attention model for low-latency event-based object detection (\cref{fig:intro} (a)-(c)).
+Experiments on Gen1 and N-Caltech101 show that SSLA-Det achieves a substantially improved accuracy-efficiency trade-off over prior asynchronous methods (\cref{fig:intro} (d)), including state-of-the-art (SOTA) asynchronous mAP (0.375 on Gen1 and 0.515 on N-Caltech101) at much lower computational cost (over \(20\times\) reduction compared with previous SOTA \cite{gehrig2024low}).
+Our contributions are as follows: \begin{itemize} \item We propose an SSLA module for sequential event modeling, including a MOS structure for state-level sparsity, PAP for spatial prior encoding, and a scatter-compute-gather procedure for efficient parallel training. \item We present SSLA-Det, to the best of our knowledge, the first end-to-end asynchronous linear attention model for event-based object detection. \item SSLA-Det sets a new accuracy-efficiency frontier, reaching 0.375 mAP on Gen1 and 0.515 mAP on N-Caltech101, while reducing computation by over \(20\times\) compared with the prior asynchronous SOTA method. \end{itemize}